 Or camp at one of the many nearby campgrounds like Birch Island Campground.
 It’s just off the highway and typically quieter.
 Sites are in the forest, and there are nice river and mountain views nearby.

 6. Wells Gray Provincial Park

-From Clearwater, the main park access is a 68 kilometer (42 miles) paved road known as the Wells Grey Corridor or the Clearwater Valley Road.
-Depending on where you’re coming from, there are also park entrances off of Highway 97 at 100 Mile House or off of Highway 5 at Blue River.
+From Clearwater, the main park access is a 68-kilometer (42 miles) paved road known as the Wells Gray Corridor or the Clearwater Valley Road.
+Depending on where you’re coming from, there are also park entrances off Highway 97 at 100 Mile House or off Highway 5 at Blue River.

 There are 41 named waterfalls here and many others tucked into the surrounding forest.
 The incredible landscape here was formed by ancient volcanoes and slow-moving glaciers that created rivers and lakes that supply the waterfalls.
 One of my favorite parts of discovering the waterfalls here is that moment when you hear the roar of the falls just before it comes into view, and you know you’re in for an incredible sight!

 If you don’t have days to explore the park, these are the waterfalls you absolutely can’t miss out on seeing.
 These three are all just off the Clearwater Valley Road and each are only a few minutes away from the parking area.

 Spahats Creek Falls – This is one of the most dramatic waterfalls in the park, with a 76-meter (250 feet) straight drop and water cascading down from a break in the rocks.
 The layers of rock here are really on display, showcasing how it formed over many years with repeated lava flows.
 It’s a 10-minute drive from Clearwater with the turnoff just inside the park gates and then a short, five-minute walk through the cedar forest to get here.
 The close proximity to Clearwater makes this the perfect waterfall to check out if you’re short on time on the drive from Kamloops to Jasper.